wp-plugins/customize-login-image/readme.txt

 This is why we decided to create a new plugin that doesn't have the two issues we found while using Customize Admin.
 Nervertheless it is a freat work from Johan van der Wijk.

-= DoFollow Case by Case Plugin in your Language! = This first release is avaliable in English and Spanish.
+= Customize Login Image Plugin in your Language! = This first release is avaliable in English and Spanish.
 In the "lang" folder we have included the necessarry files to translate this plugin.

 If you would like the plugin in your language and you're good at translating, please drop us a line at [Contact us](http://apasionados.es/contacto/index.php?desde=wordpress-org-customize-login-image-home).